titom73/ansible-cvp-configlet-deployment/README.md

 Like any other change-control, you can compare result of your snapshot and see if change is coherent or break your network

 ![CloudVision Change Control](data/compare.png)

+### Cleanup demo environment

+During CI/CD process, a rollback change-control is created to delete configlet from devices and applied this change to impacted devices.
+This task is not schedule, so you just have to run it to cleanup your envvironment and to be ready for next test.

 ## License